tolarewaju3/codelikethewind/5g-streaming/README.md

 ![Metabase Home](img/metabase_home.png)

 **Click “Let’s get started”** and fill in your information.
-Don’t worry, they won’t spam you. **Select “Self-service analytics for my own company”** when asked what you'll be using Metabase for.
+Select “Self-service analytics for my own company” when asked what you'll be using Metabase for.

 **Select MySQL** for the database and fill in the details below.